 hours for legal boat operation (illegal once sun goes down), wake zones,

 and age restrictions.
 If you would like to learn more about Florida boating

 regulations, visit the

 Representing Residents & Tourists.
 Call for a Free Consultation!

 Whether you are a resident of Clearwater or were visiting when you were

-injured in your boat or personal watercraft accident, a Clearwater personal
+injured in your boat or personal watercraft accident, a Clearwater boating

-injury attorney at Roman & Gaynor can help you.
-If you suffered a
+accident attorney at Roman & Gaynor can help you.
+If you suffered

 negligence or a defect with your watercraft, our firm can fight for your